-My very first 4-H demonstration was entitled “Omelet Up!”
+My very first 4-H demonstration was entitled “Omelet Up!”.
 When I started putting the demonstration together, I didn’t even know how to make one myself.
 Needless to say, a few youtube videos later and a lot of practice, I became a star omelet maker.

 I like to start my omelet with two eggs and a splash of milk or half and half.
 It is important to season with salt and pepper.
 I melt a tablespoon of butter in a nonstick pan over medium-high heat.
 Then, I pour in the whisked egg mixture.

 The most important part of the process is how you cook the egg.
 You don’t want the pan to be too hot and brown the egg.
 We are looking for a gentle heat.
-Use the idea “dig a hole and fill it”, moving the cooked egg from the outer edges into the center, allowing the remains liquid egg to fill the holes you’ve just made.
+Use the idea “dig a hole and fill it”, moving the cooked egg from the outer edges into the center, allowing the remaining liquid egg to fill the holes you’ve just made.

 2 Egg Omelet